RTOS Architectures that Solve the Diminishing Bandwidth Problem (with Multi-core Support): THE DEFERRED STRUCTURE RTOS ARCHITECTURE

 \section{THE DEFERRED STRUCTURE RTOS ARCHITECTURE}

 In an RTOS, after data is received at a peripheral, an interrupt handler will retrieve and store this data then release a semaphore (e.g. smphrGvIsr() RTOS function or similar), which will disable interrupts, increment the semaphore, and unblock the task that will process this data (remove it from the semaphore's Blocked List and insert it into the Ready List) and if this task is a higher priority than the currently executing task, a software interrupt (set at the lowest priority along with the \enquote*{Sys Tick} interrupt) is asserted whose handler will switch the lower priority task for the higher priority one.
 See Fig. 1.
+It is also very important to note that the length of the interrupt handler is significantly increased by the RTOS and this is especially true if the unblocked task must also be removed from the Delay List (not shown in Fig. 1 but possible if the unblocked task was blocked with a timeout), because longer interrupt handlers also diminish bandwidth.

-However, in the \textit{Deferred Structure RTOS Architecture}, the interrupt handler, after incrementing the semaphore, places a reference to it in a defer structure (assume a FIFO).
+The \textit{Deferred Structure RTOS Architecture} is fundamentally different.
+The interrupt handler, after incrementing the semaphore, places a reference to it in a defer structure (assume a FIFO).
 Then the lowest priority software interrupt is asserted.
 The software interrupt handler will remove the semaphore reference from the defer structure and extract the highest priority task in its Blocked List and insert it into the Ready List (and switch tasks if needed).

 Since only the software interrupt handler accesses Blocked Lists and the Ready List, it is not possible for interrupt handlers to interfere with one another and corrupt these lists by accessing them concurrently.
 Furthermore, the software interrupt handler can be preempted at any time (whether it is accessing a Blocked List, the Ready List, or reading the defer structure) by any interrupt handler which is free to place a new reference to a semaphore in the defer structure and reassert the software interrupt.
 The software interrupt handler, after resuming and running to completion, because its interrupt was reasserted, will run again and then discover the new semaphore reference in the defer structure.
 Tasks wishing to access Blocked Lists or the Ready List need only disable the software interrupt to ensure exclusive access to these lists\footnote{Implied here is also disabling the \enquote*{Sys Tick} interrupt since its handler will access the Ready List and possibly a Blocked List.}.